by-jp/www.byjp.me/content/notes/twitter/9743126229/index.md

 - imported
 - from-twitter
 ---
 Argh.
-Curse of an awesome reference book - can't copy it\!
+Curse of an awesome reference book - can't copy it!